Gemma Louise BSc (Hons), PgDip, O.A. Dip.

 I initially supported clients who had suffered brain injuries alongside my undergraduate degree, then I offered a free CBT clinic alongside my post-graduate degree course for additional practical experience with clients.

-Following graduation, I developed my skills and have built a successful private practice working with many people of different ages, experiencing a variation of emotional and psychological conditions - Founding Reaching Wellness closely followed as my ambition to provide alternative and holistic mental health and wellness support flourished.
+Following graduation I have continuously developed my skills and have now built a successful private practice working with many people of different ages, experiencing a variation of emotional and psychological ailments - Founding Reaching Wellness closely followed as my ambition to provide alternative and holistic mental health and wellness support flourished.

-My client base includes self-funded clients, employees referred through local business contracts, including solicitors and insurance companies, local authorities, schools and other education settings, and I often collaborate and consult with other charities and non-profit organisations.
+My client base includes self-funded clients, employees referred through local business contracts; including solicitors, insurance companies and care companies, local authorities, schools and other education settings, and I often collaborate and consult with other charities and non-profit organisations.

 Since finalising all of my university studies I have continued to self-fund for diplomas in Mindfulness-based CBT, life coaching/health and wellbeing coaching, and certificates in safeguarding for children, adults and families.